Protection of Privacy

 The Church relies on the individual to ensure that certain information, such as mailing address, email, and phone number is current, complete, and accurate.
 A person can review and edit their information by logging into their account at https://thisisvillagechurch.ccbchurch.com/login.php – also known as Village Connect.

 Village Church is concerned about the safety of our member’s and participant’s personal information.
 In order to address security concerns, we have developed the following safeguards:

 - Physical security measures including locked cabinets, restricted access to areas where sensitive personal information is kept, security alarm systems, etc;

 - Organizational security measures including employee confidentiality agreements, sensitive information restricted to those involved, etc.; and

-- Technological security measures including use of passwords, firewalls and security encryptions.
+- Technological security measures including the use of passwords, firewalls, and security encryptions.

 We will use appropriate security measures when destroying personal information such as shredding any documents and deleting any electronic records.

 Individuals have a right to access their personal information, subject to limited exceptions including, but not limited to: